davidmpaz/php.ware.web/README.md

-### Controller module dsl
+### Web Controller xtext project

-DSL to model part of the MVC pattern of most php frameworks.
+Small DSL to model part of the MVC pattern of php frameworks.